logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

   - imnotashrimp
 ---

-Drop filters offer a quick way to "drop" some logs before they're indexed.
+Drop filters offer a great way to filter out logs from an account to help manage your account volume and lower costs.

-Once you've enabled drop filters, logs are evaluated for whole string matches in the fields you set.
+Drop filters evaluate logs for field:value exact matches.
+Incoming logs that match your account's active drop filters will not be indexed and will not appear in your Kibana account.
+Dropped logs are not searchable, cannot trigger alerts, and will not appear in dashboards, reports, or anything else.
+However, dropped logs will be archived if you are archiving logs.

-Logs that match your filter's settings won't be indexed.
+You can turn drop filters on and off, as often as you like, making them ideal for logs that are only needed sometimes.

-You can turn each drop filter off and on, making it ideal for logs that you need at some times but not always.
+In general, drop filters are recommended for logs that are needed infrequently, while logs that are never needed should not be shipped at all.

 ![Drop filters list](https://dytvr9ot2sszz.cloudfront.net/logz-docs/drop-filters/drop-filters-list.png)